ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 ~~~
 {: #out-of-band-checking title="Users receive tree heads while making
 authenticated requests to a transparency log.
 Users ensure consistency of tree
-heads by either comparing amongst themselves, or by contacting the Transparency
+heads by either comparing amongst themselves, or by contacting the transparency
-Log over an anonymous channel.
+log over an anonymous channel.
 Requests that require authentication do not need
 to be available over the anonymous channel." }

 # Deployment Modes